Shodan

 Working with Shodan:

-ThreatNG can effectively complement Shodan by:
+ThreatNG effectively complements Shodan by:

 Example Scenario: